ECO 609 Macroeconomic Theory

 Application of contemporary methods of economic analysis to typical and critical problems of poor countries.
 Depending upon staffing, topics may include: problems of agricultural change and industrial development, organization of markets and risk-sharing, problems of planning, and issues in class and international economic relations.

-ECO 743 Economics of the Family
+ECO 743 Labor Economics

 ECO 751 Monetary Economics